BluDolphin/BluChat/README.md

 ## Constrains
 Currently the LLM's have no form of memory, meaning requests need to contain all the info needed to generate a response.

-Only some LLM models have access to searching the internet to generate responses, others just use try to generate a response without this.
+As well as this only Gemini has the web searching tool implemented allowing it to search the internet.
+The rest try to generate a result on their own, if you need more accurate, or up to date info use Gemini

 ## Reccomended LLM Instructions